KendallDoesCoding/youtubers-birthdays/.github/CONTRIBUTING.md

 **- The final decision on whether the channel gets added or not, is up to the discreation of KendallDoesCoding. **

 # Abiding in the Project Code Of Conduct
-Any contribution that you make must abide in the projects, code of conduct.
+Any contribution that you make must abide in the projects, [Code of Conduct](/CODE_OF_CONDUCT.md).
 Failure to abide will result in your Contribution/Pull Request being rejected.

-Thanks,
-KendallDoesCoding
+Thanks for your co-operation!